Today’s curlista is Alextiana from Jamaica. She shares her hair care learning process through transitioning to the big chop.

 What does your regimen look like?

-I don’t do much to my hair because my curl pattern is 3B.
-I wash my hair once a week with Cantu shampoo and conditioner.
 I work in a smoothie place, so most of the time I get smoothie sediments in my hair.
-In this case, I only use the conditioner to cowash.
+In this case, I only use the conditioner to co-wash.

 When I wash my hair, I towel dry, apply one of my favourite product such as Cantu coconut curling cream to my hair then I section into four parts.
 I let my hair air dry and go about my daily life.

-What are your favourite oils & how do you use them?
+What are your favourite oils and how do you use them?

-My favorite oil would have to be extra virgin olive oil (EVOO).
+My favourite oil would have to be extra virgin olive oil (EVOO).
 The smell and the shine it gives to my hair and it really locks in that moisture my hair needs.